itsmebrenbren/brenbrenbakes/README.md

 * Clicking on the dropdowns will present the recipes.

 ## Supprt:
-If you have any issues, you can email me and we can work it out.
+If you have any issues, you can email me and we can work it out.<br>
 **Email:** brenna.langille@gmail.com

 ## Roadmap: